 I looked at Facebook fishing groups for Lake Conroe for information on what depth/bait people were using to catch these crappie.
 I also used Texas Parks and Wildlife fishing report for more data.
-I found that the fish were being caught in a couple feet of water.
+I found that the fish were being caught in a couple of feet of water.
 They were going into creeks to start spawning.
 So, I took a look at the Navionics topographic maps of Lake Conroe and I started plotting out spots where this fit.
 I looked into creeks that were already there before Lake Conroe was built.
-Using current lake water level and depth settings on the map I pinpointed a number of spots that looked like good fishing spots.
+Using the current lake water level and depth settings on the map I pinpointed a number of spots that looked like good fishing spots.

 CRAPPIE POLE SETUP

 Let’s talk about the fishing rigs for a little bit.
 After checking these spots out in person, I looked closely at what the fisherman were using.
-It looked like they had a spin cast rods.
+It looked like they had spin cast rods.
 A little fluorescent bobber with a gold hook about three feet away.
 They were using minnows.